ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-phic Darkey.
-A correipotident of the Cincinuati Ga­
-zette , writing from the Cumberland river,
-gives the following humorous colloquy with
 a philosophic darkey:
 I noticed upon the hurrioaue deok to-day
 an elderly darkey with a very philosophical